#360: Boingy Boingy Bunga Bunga

 I co-signed ma'am.

-I suggest going to the internet and searching like the top popular names in like 1742 or like 1829 and get like a Cyrus or an Orville or an Orville
+I suggest going to the internet and searching like the top popular names in like 1742 or like 1829 and get like a Cyrus or an Orville or

-Wait, what, what year did you give?
+City or you know something along those lines.
+Wait, what year did you give?

+What did I say?
 1741, 1827, something like that?

+I think go pop culture.
 I think name your dog something like Grogu or Mando or pop culture from five years ago.

-Ooh, also maybe like a senior superlatives thing where it's like, yes, if you name a dog like
+Ooh, also maybe like a senior superlatives thing where it's like, if you name a dog like

 aaron i like ethyl but what about ethanol i love that